snganyone/CLI-Data-Gem-Portfolio-Project/README.md

 ## License

-This project is also open-source under the MIT License.
+This project is also open-source under the [MIT License](https://mit-license.org/)